Primitive data types

 AddTimezone(CurrentUtcDatetime(), "America/New_York");

-Keep in mind that when converting between TzDate
+It's important to understand that when converting between TzDate

 and TzDatetime

-, or TzTimestamp
+or TzTimestamp

-Casting between data types
+Simple data types casting

 Explicit casting